MileHacker Logo

 Discovery Approach

-The "hidden gems" of Kolwezi are not found on maps or in guidebooks.
+The "hidden gems" of Kolwezi are not located on maps or in guidebooks.
 They are discovered through respectful interaction with its people, observation of its dynamic environment, and an openness to experiences outside conventional tourism.